 Surprised that you can eat foods like whole-wheat and whole-grain bread and pasta on the South Beach Diet?
 Because they provide necessary fuel for the body, as well as important nutrients like fiber, grains are an essential part of Phase 2 and beyond on this healthy eating plan.
 But not all grains are created equal.
-Whole grains (as opposed to refined grains) are considered “good carbs” because they help to slow down digestion, stabilize blood-sugar levels, and ward off hunger and cravings.
+High-fiber whole grains (as opposed to essentially fiberless refined grains) are considered “good carbs” because they help to slow down digestion, stabilize blood-sugar levels, and ward off hunger and cravings.
 Studies show that eating whole grains instead of refined grains can help lower total cholesterol, LDL (“bad”) cholesterol, and high triglyceride and insulin levels.
-Here’s more on this important food group.
+Here’s more on this important food group:

 Why Whole Grains?

 Whole grains are more nutritious than refined grains because the bran, germ, and endosperm are left intact during processing.
 Each part of the whole grain has different health properties, including fiber, minerals, and antioxidants.
 On the other hand, refined grains, like white rice, white bread, white pasta, and certain snack foods, are highly processed, which means that the nutritious bran and germ have been removed.
 While processing can increase a product’s shelf life, it also strips away fiber and other nutrients.
 Not only are refined grains less nutritious, they are digested more quickly.
-The result?
-Swings in blood-sugar levels, cravings for more refined carbs, and constant hunger.
+The result: Swings in blood-sugar levels, cravings for more refined carbs, and renewed hunger.

 How to Reintroduce Whole Grains on Phase 2